ahmadbadpey/Object_Recognition/README.md

-# Plant_Recognition
+# Object_Recognition
-a simple Flask app to recognizing with Deep Leaning
+a simple Flask app to recognizing Objects in a picture with Deep Leaning